Inedo/inedo-docs/Content/BuildMaster/installation-maintenance/legacy/deployables.md

 url-slug: "buildmaster/installation-maintenance/buildmaster-legacy/buildmaster-applications-concepts-deployables"
 ---

-:::(Error) (Deployables are Deprecated)
-With the introduction of OtterScript and the Inedo Execution Engine in BuildMaster v5, this feature is redundant and will be removed in a future version of BuildMaster.
+:::(Error) (Deployables were Removed in BuildMaster 2025) With the introduction of OtterScript and the Inedo Execution Engine in BuildMaster v5, this feature was redundant and eventually removed in BuildMaster 2025.
 See [Legacy (Deprecated) Features](/docs/buildmaster/installation-maintenance/buildmaster-legacy) to learn more.
 :::

 A deployable is meant to represent a deployable component of an application.
 For example, if you have a multi-tier application called HDARS, it might have an HDARS web, an HDARS service, and an HDARS-API deployable to represent each of the corresponding tiers.